aklein-dex/lol-react/README.md

 Small project to play with [React](https://facebook.github.io/react/) and [Sinatra](http://www.sinatrarb.com).

-It displays information about the summoner name submited.
+It displays information about the summoner name submited (see example.png).

 ###
 ### Installation